 Erotic Yiddish Poetry: A Sample Lesson

-Earlier this year, Vaybertaytsh: A Feminist Podcast in Yiddish came out with an episode produced by Shoshke-Rayzl Yuni and Pearl Lipsky Krupit on the erotic Yiddish poetry of Troim Katz Handler, featuring the poet reading her own work and a conversation about Yuni and Krupit’s forthcoming volume of translations of her poetry, Simkhe Volume II.
+Earlier this year, Vaybertaytsh: A Feminist Podcast in Yiddish came out with an episode produced by Shoshke-Rayzl Yuni and Pearl Lipsky Krupit on the erotic Yiddish poetry of Troim Katz Handler, featuring the poet reading her own work and a conversation about Yuni and Krupit’s volume of translations of her poetry, Simkhe Volume IISimkhe Volume II.
 Handler’s work is bravely graphic in its portrayal of sexual matters, though as Handler herself insists, “the poems are not pornographic because they are in the context of love.”

 In the Vaybertaytsh podcast, Krupit and Yuni explain the significance of this body of work.
 They explain that with these intimate, erotic love poems Handler preserves Yiddish phrases and ways of relating that often don’t make it to print.
 In Yuni’s introduction to Simkhe Volume II, she writes, “Handler is one of the precious few women in our time to write erotic poems with modern sensibilities and perspective, so openly free of restraint unlike previous generations who simply couldn’t or wouldn’t speak or write explicitly.”
 For Yuni, the poems not only have merit in and of themselves but also have an urgent purpose in preserving language: “We need examples of talk about love and closeness, even at times about private intimate matters.
 Without Handler’s work, perhaps we wouldn’t even have an idea as to where to begin.
 These poems are a crucial part of our goal to retain the language of our people.”